-After teaching drawing and watercolor for almost two decades as a creative practice and path to self-realization, I have added transformational coaching projects.
+After teaching drawing and watercolor for almost two decades as a creative practice and path to self-realization, I've added transformational coaching programs.

 Life is the First Art offers a selections of coaching programs to help creatives and women at midlife reframe their experience, redefine themselves, and gain clarity about problems, solutions and inner resistance.

 Introduced to watercolor at the age of five, I've been privately commissioned for most of my work over the past thirty-five years, have been featured in solo and group shows in Los Angeles, Sarasota, FL, Charleston and Edisto Island, SC, Petersburg and Culpeper, VA, Nashville, TN, Asheville and Raleigh, NC.
 My paintings are in private collections throughout the US and Europe.

 I've taught my signature workshop and courses in Basic Drawing and Watercolor throughout New England, California, Florida, South Carolina and Tennessee.

 Between 1993 and 2005, I recorded five critically acclaimed albums of songs and toured extensively throughout the US and Europe.
 My best known songs include The Roswell Incident and The 3 Dreams of J. Robert Oppenheimer.
 During these years, I created performance programs on song for adults and children through state and local library systems throughout New England, Illinois, Florida, South Carolina, and Virginia including Out Under the Sky on the origins and history of the Christmas carol.